lezahlie/esp_simulation/README.md

   --disable-normalization \               # Prevent default behavior to normalize all images and scalars

   # 4. Visualization options
-  --sample-plots <int>                   # Number of samples to plot from the [--dataset-path] hdf5 file
+  --sample-plots <int> \                  # Number of samples to plot from the [--dataset-path] hdf5 file --plot-states                           # Option to plot intermediate states, if saved in created dataset
 ```

 ### Example run to normalize and reformat for SimVP dataset